tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 | Object interactions                         | `new`, `invokespecial`, `areturn`
 | Arithmetic, logic and type conversion       | `iadd`, `fcmpl`, `i2b`

-Instructions concerned with stack manipulation, like we've seen before.
-Examples being `aload`, `istore` etc. To control program flow with things like if and while, we use opcodes like `goto` and `if equal`.
+Instructions concerned with stack manipulation, like `aload` and `istore`.

+To control program flow with things like if and while, we use opcodes like `goto` and `if equal`.

 Creating objects and accessing methods use codes like `new` and `invokespecial`.
 We'll be particularly interested in this group when we look at the different opcodes used to invoke lambdas.

-The last group is about arithmetic, logic and type conversion and includes codes like `iadd`, float compare long (fcmpl) and integer to byte (`i2b`).
+The last group is about arithmetic, logic and type conversion and includes codes like `iadd`, float compare long (`fcmpl`) and integer to byte (`i2b`).

 ### Descriptors

-Opcodes will often use parameters, these look a little cryptic in the bytecode as they usually referenced via lookup tables.
-Internally, Java uses what's called "descriptors" to describe these parameters.
+Opcodes will often use parameters, these look a little cryptic in the bytecode as they're usually referenced via lookup tables.
+Internally, Java uses what's called _descriptors_ to describe these parameters.

 They describe types and signatures using a specific grammar you'll see throughout the bytecode.
 You'll often see the same grammar used in compiler or debug output, so it's useful to recap it here.